Scalaron-Higgs inflation: Conclusions and outlook

 For a broad range of parameters, the scalaron-Higgs potential features two prominent valleys which serve as natural attractor solutions for the inflationary trajectory.
 We identified four classes of qualitatively distinct trajectories on the basis of their initial conditions and discussed the observational consequences for each class.
 For a quartic Higgs coupling at the electroweak scale $\lambda=M_{\mathrm{H}}^2/2v^2\approx10^{-1}$, we found that all classes inevitably reduce to an effective single-field model for which the inflationary dynamics takes place predominantly along the $\hat{\chi}$ direction inside one of the two valleys.
-For the resulting effective single-field model we derived analytical expressions of the inflationary slow-roll observables and found that they are indistinguishable from the model of non-minimal Higgs inflaton and Starobinsky's model of inflation.
-Due to their universal predictions for the spectral index and the tensor-to-scalar ratio, independent of any model parameters, only the CMB normalization condition constrains the parameter combination $\lambda/(\xi^2+4\lambda\alpha)$ and imposes an upper bound on the two additional parameters $\xi\lesssim 10^4$ and $\alpha\lesssim 10^9$.
-If the latter is satisfied by the $1/4\alpha$ term, the situation with the strong coupling $\xi$, present in the model of non-minimal Higgs inflation, is relaxed in a natural way, as $\xi$ can take on small values.
-Likewise, if the CMB constraint is instead satisfied by the combination $\lambda/\xi^2$, the parameter $\alpha$ can be varied.
-We also provided analytical expressions for the effective adiabatic and isocurvature masses and showed that inflation inside the valley does not lead to any observational isocurvature effects.
-In addition, we discussed the limit of a vanishing non-minimal coupling $\xi$, for which the two valleys degenerate to a single valley and showed that the inflationary predictions are those of Starobinsky's model.
-In particular, we showed that even for very small $\xi$, no significant isocurvature effects arise.
+For the resulting effective single-field model we derived analytical expressions of the inflationary slow-roll observables and found that they are indistinguishable from the model of non-minimal Higgs inflation and Starobinsky's model of inflation.
+Due to the universal predictions for the spectral index and the tensor-to-scalar ratio, which are independent of any model parameters, only the CMB normalization condition constrains the parameter combination $\lambda/(\xi^2+4\lambda\alpha)$ and imposes an upper bound on the non-minimal coupling $\xi\lesssim 10^4$ and the scalaron coupling $\alpha\lesssim 10^9$.
+If the latter is dominated by the $1/4\alpha$ term, the situation with the strong coupling $\xi$, present in the model of non-minimal Higgs inflation, is relaxed in a natural way, as $\xi$ can take on small values.
+Likewise, if the CMB constraint is instead dominated by the combination $\lambda/\xi^2$, the parameter $\alpha$ can be varied.

+We also provided analytical expressions for the effective adiabatic and isocurvature masses and showed that inflation inside the valley does not lead to any sizable isocurvature effects until the end of inflation.
+In addition, we discussed the limit of a vanishing non-minimal coupling $\xi\to0$, for which the two valleys degenerate to a single valley and showed that the inflationary predictions are those of Starobinsky's model.
+In particular, we showed that even for very small $\xi\ll1$, no significant isocurvature effects arise until the end of inflation.
 The new results for small $\xi$ extend the results of \cite{He2018} and are important as they relax the situation with a strong non-minimal coupling present in Higgs inflation.